martinjc/martinjc.com/app/_posts/2012-10-04-swn-artist-explorer.markdown

-I decided this year that it would be nice to have an easy visual way to see what the bands are like, so decided to build myself a little [artist explorer](http://martinjc.com/swn/).
+I decided this year that it would be nice to have an easy visual way to see what the bands are like, so decided to build myself a little [artist explorer]({{ site.url }}/swn/).
 This uses tags from [Last.FM](www.last.fm) and generates word clouds using a nice [javascript plugin](https://github.com/jasondavies/d3-cloud) for [d3](http://mbostock.github.com/d3/) written by [Jason Davies](http://www.jasondavies.com/).
 Most of the word cloud js was hacked together from Jason's [example](http://www.jasondavies.com/wordcloud/), with some mangling and modification from me.
 I downloaded the tags for artists offline and stuck them in a .json file so it doesn't hit the Last.FM servers on every page load.
 What we end up with is a fairly simple tag cloud example that allows you to see at a glance how Last.FM users have categorised the bands.
 Selecting a tag in the word cloud will show you the other bands in the lineup that have also had that tag applied to them.
-Screenshots of the site are below:

-[gallery link="file"]

-but of course it's also [online here](http://martinjc.com/swn)!
+Of course it's [online here]({{ site.url }}/swn)!

 Meanwhile, the code is available on [github](https://github.com/martinjc/swn_tagger), with no guarantees that any of it actually works.